Inge-mark/pbxis-ws/README.md

 ## Release notes

+0.2.13
+  - upgrade pbxis lib: fix :agent key in agentComplete

+0.2.12
+  - upgrade pbxis lib: add :agent key to queue-status

+0.2.11
+  - undo the mistake of 0.2.6: rename `agent` back to `interface` and fix the real issue in the pbxis library code

+0.2.10
+  - upgrade pbxis to fix a dependency issue

+0.2.9
+  - coerce string-typed query params to appropriate type in queue actions

+0.2.8
+  - adapted /queue/* route resolution to new Moustache semantics ("no fallthrough")

+0.2.7
+  - adapted HTML client to API change in 0.2.6

+0.2.6
+  - fixed /queue/* actions: renamed param `agent` -> `interface`

+0.2.5
+ - changed /queue-status to /queue/status

 0.2.4
  - changed /queue/<action> API: agent is now a query param
  - added /queue-status to fetch queue status

-0.2.5
- - changed /queue-status to /queue/status

-0.2.6
-  - fixed /queue/* actions: renamed param `agent` -> `interface`

-0.2.7
-  - adapted HTML client to API change in 0.2.6
   - added PNG for queue status = `invalid`

-0.2.8
-  - adapted /queue/* route resolution to new Moustache semantics ("no fallthrough")

-0.2.9
-  - coerce string-typed query params to appropriate type in queue actions

-0.2.10
-  - upgrade pbxis to fix a dependency issue

-0.2.11
-  - undo the mistake of 0.2.6: rename `agent` back to `interface` and fix the real issue in the pbxis library code

-0.2.12
-  - upgrade pbxis lib: add :agent key to queue-status

 ## License